Superdrag

 Superdrag is an American alternative rock band from Knoxville, Tennessee, United States.
-They are best known for their 1996 single, "Sucked Out", off their album Regretfully Yours, for which a video was played on MTV.
+They had a hit single in 1996, "Sucked Out", from their album Regretfully Yours.
 The original lineup reunited in 2007, releasing a full-length album in 2009: Industry Giants.
 The same lineup reunited again in 2021.

 Career

 Early years (1992–1995)

-Superdrag formed in the early 1990s when Knoxville guitar player Brandon Fisher began dating the cousin of John Davis.
-Davis, a bit younger than Fisher, began playing the drums in Brandon's band, The Used (posthumously renamed The Used to Be for a 2003 re-release, and not to be confused with the Utah-based emo band), along with Tom Pappas, also Davis's senior by a couple of years.
+Superdrag had its roots in the early 1990s when Knoxville guitar player Brandon Fisher began dating the cousin of John Davis.
+Davis began playing the drums in Brandon's band, The Used (not to be confused with the Utah-based band), along with Tom Pappas.

-After a relatively unsuccessful stint under that arrangement, a friend of the band named Don Coffey Jr. overheard Davis play a few songs he had written on the guitar and began playing drums with them.
-Soon after, Pappas switched from his guitarist role to become the band's bass player, Fisher resumed on the lead guitar, and Superdrag was born.
+Don Coffey Jr. joined and began playing drums with the band.
+Pappas switched from his guitarist role to become the band's bass player, Fisher resumed on the lead guitar, and Superdrag was born.
 Davis and Coffey Jr. also played with fellow Knoxvillian Mike Smithers in 30 Amp Fuse, but left that band when Superdrag became successful.